Travel Food Health

 I recently reviewed one of Anthony Bourdain’s videos and found that he once traveled much like I do.
 I still miss the man and at least we can still enjoy his past travels.
 As much as I like staying at resorts, the missing ingredient is you miss learning about the culture of the place you’re visiting.
 Travel is it’s about the culture.
 Learning how we are all alike yet different in other ways.

 World Wide Travel

 Travel – Features for Travelers and Homebodies

-For those that are unable to travel, this website is full of articles that not only entertain, but will also educate the reader about cultural experiences, international foods, and what’s like to travel through SE Asia using photography and video.
+For those that are unable to travel, this website is full of articles that will educate the reader about cultural experiences, international foods, and what’s like to travel through SE Asia by using photography and video.
 A perfect example is experiencing a train ride over the famous Kwai Bridge and enjoying the beauty of the area with beautiful photography.
 Experience the River Kwai Bridge and WW ll Story.

 Travel Western United States